davimber/aialignmentideas/humanwrittenideas.md

 ### English Language Autoencoders on Subset of Activations
+* Turns out NLA's are a thing.
+Might be nothing new here.
+Worth double checking *

 Neural networks are famously hard to interpret, LLM's especially so.
 This idea is to use a encoder-decoder model on part of the activations.